-What Happens To Your Body In The First 24 Hours After Giving Birth?
-Science Explains
+Here's What Happens to Your Body In The First 24 Hours After Giving Birth

 You did it!
 You got through 40 weeks (more or less) of pregnancy and the grueling marathon of birth to deliver your beautiful baby!
 But now what?
 Exactly what happens to your body in the first 24 hours after giving birth?
 While you are busy recovering and getting acquainted with your new baby, there are lots of things going on that you should physically, mentally, and emotionally prepare for prior to bringing your newborn into the world.